Tempo logotype

 Portfolio management

-Custom issue hierarchies across projects and programs via Structure PPM
+Custom issue hierarchies across projects and programs via Structure PPM, scaling to tens of thousands of issues per structure

 Workspaces → Spaces → Folders → Lists → Tasks within ClickUp's own model